-Side-A: cover for the individual – providing protection for the personal liability of director, officers and managers.
+Side-A refers to the cover for the individual – This is providing protection for the personal liability of director, officers and managers.

-Side-B: company reimbursement – reimburses an organisation for expenses incurred in indemnifying its directors, officers and managers from made personally against them.
+Side-B refers to the cover for company reimbursement – This part of the cover reimburses an organisation for expenses incurred in indemnifying its directors, officers and managers from made personally against them.

-Side-C: entity securities coverage – protects the organisation when a claim is made directly against the entity as a result of the offer, sale or purchase of its securities.
+Side-C: refers to the entity securities coverage – This side protects the organisation when a claim is made directly against the entity as a result of the offer, sale or purchase of its securities.